 And that was actually part of the reason, he knew, that she wanted to return to Teikoku.
 To see if her brother, her last remaining family, was alright.

 “Well, I’m sure we’ll find out.
-When were you thinking to go?”
+When were you thinking of going?”

 Again, she shrugged, “I don’t know.
 I don’t feel right about it.
 Lady Gaelyse has been so generous and it doesn’t feel right just leaving like that.”